Hvelvigen/homelab/recipes/what-is-a-recipe.md

 Categories might include:

-- starter - Usefule for beginners or to achieve specific outcomes
+- starter - Useful for beginners or to achieve specific outcomes
 - docker
 - home-assistant
 - infrastructure